SviatlanKa/Quote-Machine/README.md

-# Freecodecamp-frontend-tasks
+# Quote-Machine
-This repository for FCC frontend tasks solving
+This repository for FCC frontend task solving